developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/persistence/index.md

 ## Overview

-This guide provides Zebra-recommended best practices for preserving device settings and/or apps to enable devices to return to a manageable state following an [Enterprise Reset](/mx/powermgr).
+Zebra provides a persistence framework that allows customers and partners to provision apps and settings to Zebra devices that remain in place following an [Enterprise Reset](/mx/powermgr) (which erases all non-persistent data).
+For providers of enterprise mobility management (EMM) solutions, this permits a device to remain manageable (with an EMM Agent and settings) after all other software is erases.

 **Persistence can include**: